ipfabric/docs/docs/IP_Fabric_Settings/system/snmp.md

 !!! info "SNMP v3"

+    For user authentication, only SHA is supported.
 AES is used for data privacy.

 1. **NMS IPs** -- IP addresses of remote monitoring servers.
 2. **Locality** -- Location of the IP Fabric appliance.